genebean/genebean-puppetmaster_webhook/README.md

 The name of the repository where the 'Puppetfile' is stored.

 *slack_icon*
 The url to the icon you want to use for notifications in Slack
+Defaults to the GitHub url of an icon in this modules.

 *slack_url*
 The url provided during the setup of a custom webhook in Slack